parachutehome/create-title.macro/README.md

-# storybook-create-title.macro
+# create-title.macro

-Automatically generate titles for your stories in [Storybook](storybook.js.org/).
+> Automatically generate titles for your stories in [Storybook](storybook.js.org/).

 This [babel macro](https://github.com/kentcdodds/babel-plugin-macros) was created to streamline the developer experience when working with stories inside Storybook.
 The macro